 (N.B – I did still go for that double gin, though).

-This is a sponsored blog post in collaboration with Trainline but all opinions and experience of Leeds are our own.
+‘How to Spend a Day in Leeds’ is a sponsored blog post in collaboration with Trainline but all opinions and experience of Leeds are our own.